microsoft/golazo/docs/index.md

-# Golazo: Lean Team Flow
+# Golazo

 ## Summary

-Golazo is a lightweight engineering methodology for small and mid-sized teams that attacks common delivery friction: rework hidden in PRs, slow feedback loops, knowledge silos, multitasking overload, and fragile ownership patterns.
-It constrains WIP, front‑loads shared understanding with tiny design docs, prioritizes by economic value (WSJF), and closes the loop with explicit customer validation.
-Regular retrospectives ensure that every piece of the process has a net positive ROI.
+Golazo is a lightweight engineering methodology for small and mid-sized teams that attacks common delivery friction: rework hidden in code reviews, slow feedback loops, knowledge silos, multitasking overload, and fragile ownership patterns.
+It constrains the amount of parallel tasks, front‑loads shared understanding with tiny design docs, prioritizes by value, and closes the loop with explicit customer validation.
+Regular retrospectives ensure that every piece of the process has a net positive return on investment.

 Golazo keeps teams fast and sane by making work small, visible, collaboratively understood early, and finished with real validation.
 It trades batch size and premature isolation for flow, shared